 We accept cash, money order, and most major credit cards.
 We use Square Inc. to process credit card payments.
 Receipts are issued electronically by default (text or email.)
 If you prefer a paper receipt, please let us know.

 We will notify you once your item has been completed.
-Turn around time varies depending on the current waitlist but averages about a week until most orders are complete.
+Turn around time varies depending on the current waitlist but averages about 2 weeks until most orders are complete.
 The item can be picked up directly from the workshop.

 Sales on all items are final.
 Please pay careful attention to the sizing instructions above and make sure the spelling is correct on any stamping requests before submitting your order.
 If we send you an incorrect item or do not make it according to the specifications you provided when ordering, get in contact with us ASAP and we will replace or refund your purchase.